Siege of Sloviansk: Easter truce

 The Ukrainian Interior Ministry said at least three separatists were killed and three wounded in what it suspected might have been an incident set up by Russian agents.
 "Armed lawbreakers and saboteurs who are terrorizing the local population around Slaviansk ... have turned to cynical provocation," the SBU security service said in a statement, describing the incident as a "staged attack".
 No group was present "other than the saboteurs and crime figures, supported and armed by officers of Russia's GRU" military intelligence, the SBU added.
 They also noted "One cannot but suspect the speed with which camera crews from Russian TV stations appeared at the scene of the shooting, and the obviously staged subject matter of news reports in the Russian media."
 The alleged Dmytro Yarosh business card was widely mocked on Ukrainian and Russian social media.
-In 2016, on the two-year anniversary of the attack, Dmytro Yarosh talked to Censor.net, corroborating that he did in fact lead the attack (though the actual combat leader was an unnamed Afghan national), and gave a detailed account of it.
+In 2016, on the second anniversary of the attack, Dmytro Yarosh talked to Censor.net, corroborating that he did in fact lead the attack (though the actual combat leader was an unnamed Afghan national), and gave a detailed account of it.

-Following the incident, "people's mayor" Ponomarov appealed to Russia to intervene militarily.
+Following the incident, "people's mayor" Ponomarev appealed to Russia to intervene militarily.
 Ponomarev then instituted a curfew in the city.

 It was later reported that the man killed at the checkpoint was Pavel Pavelko, a resident of the surrounding area.

 OSCE monitors were barred from the city by the separatists on 21 April.
 An OSCE team "has been in Donetsk but has not yet made progress," one diplomat said.
 "They are trying to get back into Slovyansk, but pro-Russian demonstrators have been blocking the way."
 An OSCE assessment released Monday described the situation as "very tense" in Donetsk and as "deteriorating" in Sloviansk, where "the entire town is under the control of armed groups."

 Ukrainian officials distributed photos to the U.N and U.S councils allegedly showing that pro-Russian militants were undercover Russian special forces.
 Other photos showed militants equipped and dressed the same as Russian soldiers in Crimea.

 A Ukrainian military surveillance plane was damaged by small arms fire as it was on a reconnaissance flight over Sloviansk on 21 April, but safely made an emergency landing.
 None of the crew members were hurt.
 American journalist Simon Ostrovsky from Vice News was held captive by militants in the city.